Person in athletic wear stretching on all fours.

 Where next?

-Or learn more about what, in fact, causes neck and back pain, or if your pain is the wrong kind of pain, and USER RULES to keep you out of trouble and give a good primer on intensity, progression, when to push or back off, what’s a good or bad pain.
-All of which are free.
+Or learn more about what, in fact, causes neck and back pain.
+Or if your pain is the wrong kind of pain, hopefully steer you in the right direction for help.
+Or the USER RULES, which are my best effort to keep you out of trouble as you start, but at the same time, moving forward.
+The USER RULES are also a how-to on knowing when to push forward or back off, as well as what constitutes a good pain or a bad pain.
+All of which are in the free area so you can make an informed decision before signing up.

-*The 5 minutes of F5 is, as of now, based on 3 exercises per day being 2-min, 2-min and 1-minute duration each.
-You will likely be tired for longer, and can rest as long as you want between exercises.
-Some do them all together, some hit each at different parts of the day.
+*The 5 minutes of F5 is, as of now, based on 3 exercises per day being 2-min, 2-min, and 1-min, each.
+In L3 you’ll probably be tired for longer, but you can rest as long as you want between exercises.
+Some do them all together; some hit each at different parts of the day.

-If you are here for pain, when first learning the postural component (P5) takes an additional 5 minutes to complete.
-Unlike F5, P5 isn’t at all tiring, so is usually done all at once.
-However, when first learning these it’s best to take your time with these to ensure you are doing the P5 movements perfectly.
-P5, however, is like riding a bike, where once you get it you can stop, ideally continuing with F5 indefinitely, either divided or together.
+If you are here for pain, when first learning the postural component (P5), it’s an additional 5 minutes to complete.
+Unlike F5, P5 isn’t at all tiring, so it is usually done all at once.
+However, when first learning P5, it’s best to take your time to ensure you are doing the movements perfectly.
+P5, however, is like riding a bike, where once you get it, you can stop, ideally continuing with F5 indefinitely, either divided or together, which, unlike riding a bike, is more use it or lose it.